Achieving an acceptable survey response rate can be quite challenging.

 #17 Don’t survey grossly unhappy customers:

-In such a case, when there is no resolution insight, you can safely say that the customer is going to be unhappy with your business.
-It will certainly reflect in the results of your survey.
-While you might reach acceptable survey response rates by sending it to everyone in your list, you stand to lose here by sending the survey to unhappy customers.
+In such a case, when there is no resolution insight, you can safely say that the customer will be unhappy with your business.
+It will certainly be reflected in the results of your survey.
+While you might reach acceptable survey response rates by sending it to everyone on your list, you stand to lose by sending it to unhappy customers.

 #18 Do not take too many surveys:

-Taking surveys often is going to irritate your customers and might even result in them ignoring all of the surveys.
+Taking surveys often will irritate your customers and might even result in them ignoring all of the surveys.
 It is equally bad if you survey your customers only once in a long time.
-If you want to have a meaningful relationship with your customers while getting acceptable survey response rates, you need to send surveys with the right balance.
+If you want a meaningful relationship with your customers while getting acceptable survey response rates, you need to send surveys with the right balance.